Of all the questions I get asked by my ~lovely~ lesbian readers, there are two I get pressed with the most.

 1) How do I get over someone who is good in bed?
 And 2) I am falling for a straight girl… what the hell do I do?

-First of all, if you’re crushing on a straight girl, I’m going to give it to you straight.
-After all, you get what you put out there, babe.
-You are not special.
+First of all, if you’re crushing on a straight girl, I’m going to give it to you straight: you’re not special.
 Falling for a straight woman is a lesbian rite of passage, like blacking out at The Dinah or chopping off all of your hair at least once.
 You’re not the first person to experience this holy mind-f*ck.
-Throw a stone, and you’ll hit a lesbian who will happily tell you about the time she had an illicit affair with a straight woman.
+Throw a stone and you’ll hit a lesbian who will happily tell you about the time she had an illicit affair with a straight woman.
 And she’ll show you the scars to prove it.

 Second of all, I want to let you know that I, in my core, sorely disapprove of the concept of the straight girl crush.
 I think you’re setting yourself up for heartbreak, and I question *why* you feel the need to chase after a woman who claims not to be into other women.
 A lot of the straight girl crush, I believe, stems from our ugly egos.